 Procedures and Requirements:

-1. Four (4) original duly accomplished Report of Death form (either type written or legibly handwritten) should be executed by next of kin or the attending physician or nurse or their duly designated representative.
+1. Four (4) original duly accomplished NEW Report of Death Form (either type written or legibly handwritten) should be executed by next of kin or the attending physician or nurse or their duly designated representative.
 When the death is reported before the Consulate, the Report of Death will be sworn to before a consular officer.
 If the Report is sent through mail, the Report of Death form must be notarized with the notary public signing AND acknowledging that the one reporting the death personally appeared before the notary public.
-[Click here for the Form ].
+[Click here for the NEW Report of Death Form ].

 2. The original copy of the Certificate of Death issued by the local health authorities or by the local County Registrar must be presented.
 The Certificate of Death should also be reproduced in quadruplicate (four copies).